ThiagoPSilveira/CODAC/README.md

 ### Missing samples — `codac_check_columns()`

-The engines read the value columns **by position** and expect exactly `groups × timepoints × replicates` of them.
+This function reads the value columns **by position** and expect exactly `groups × timepoints × replicates` of them.
 If some samples are physically absent from the file, the count no longer matches and the analysis stops with an "expected N, found M" error.